-A persistent link, also known as a durable, stable, or permanent link, is a URL that connects directly to a specific full-text article in a library database or electronic journal subscription.
-Persistent links can be placed within Blackboard, course web sites, syllabi and readings lists.
-They allow students to access articles by linking to OSU Libraries' electronic subscriptions.
+A persistent link, also known as a permalink, is an URL that connects directly to a specific full-text article in a library database or electronic journal subscription.
+When students click a permalink, they will need to log in with their ONID information.

-If you just copy the URL at the top of the screen, your off-campus students may not have access because the URL does not always include the proxy information.
+If you copy the URL at the top of the screen and the proxy information is not included, your off-campus students may not have access because the URL does not always include the proxy information.
 It depends on the database.

 Always test your links from on-campus and off-campus.